Facebook Raffle Rules Template: A Step-by-Step Guide

-Facebook has strict guidelines of their own for running any kind of promotion, raffle or contest on Facebook.
+Facebook has strict guidelines of its own for running any kind of promotion, raffle, or contest on Facebook.
 As of now, Facebook doesn’t allow you to run a raffle on a personal profile/timeline, so you need to do it through your Facebook Page.

-Let’s look at Facebook’s Page Promotion Guidelines (Date of Last Revision: December 27, 2016) as quoted directly from their Facebook Page Terms:
+Let’s look at Facebook’s Page Promotion Guidelines as quoted directly from their Facebook Page Terms:

 Here’s what Facebook is saying of these guidelines:

-- You and your raffle participants cannot sue Facebook or hold them liable if anything goes wrong with your raffle.
-They are not liable if something goes changes in the Facebook Platform that causes your raffle any disruption.
-It also means that a raffle entrant can’t hold Facebook accountable if a business run a fraudulent giveaway.
+You and your raffle participants cannot sue Facebook or hold them liable if anything goes wrong with your raffle.
+They are not liable if something changes in the Facebook Platform that causes your raffle any disruption.
+It also means that a raffle entrant can’t hold Facebook accountable if a business runs a fraudulent giveaway.

-- Raffle must be hosted in a Facebook Page Tab or Timeline.
+Raffle must be hosted on a Facebook Page Tab or Timeline.
 It can’t be hosted on a personal Profile

 - Share on an entrant’s timeline